ACV vs. RCV in Homeowners Insurance: Your 2026 Guide

 Dwelling Coverage

-Most standard HO-3 policies cover the dwelling, the physical structure of your home, on an RCV basis, meaning the insurer pays to rebuild your home to its pre-loss condition without a depreciation deduction.
-But older homes or homes insured under an HO-8 policy may default to ACV for the dwelling.
-Learn more about how dwelling coverage works and what it protects.
+Most standard HO-3 policies cover the dwelling, the physical structure of your home, on an RCV basis.
+The insurer pays to rebuild your home to its pre-loss condition, with no deduction for depreciation.
+Older homes and homes insured under an HO-8 policy often default to ACV for the dwelling instead.
+See how dwelling coverage works and what it protects.

 Personal Property

-Personal property, including furniture, electronics, clothing and other belongings, defaults to ACV on most standard HO-3 policies.
-To receive full replacement cost on personal belongings, you typically need to add an RCV endorsement to your policy or select an HO-5 policy, which provides broader coverage including RCV on personal property by default.
+Personal property, like furniture and electronics, defaults to ACV on most standard HO-3 policies.
+Clothing and other belongings fall under this same default.
+To get full replacement cost on personal belongings, add an RCV endorsement to your policy.
+An HO-5 policy is another option: it includes RCV on personal property by default.

 Roof Endorsements

 Roofs are one of the most common places where ACV restrictions apply, even on policies that otherwise use RCV.
-Many insurers apply ACV to roofs older than 15 to 20 years, meaning a depreciation deduction reduces your payout after storm or hail damage.
-Some states have begun regulating this practice, but roof ACV endorsements remain widespread.
-Check your declarations page to see whether your roof is covered on an ACV or RCV basis.
+Many insurers apply ACV to roofs older than 15 to 20 years.
+This means a depreciation deduction reduces your payout after storm or hail damage.
+Some states have begun regulating roof ACV endorsements.
+The practice remains widespread anyway.
+See your declarations page to confirm whether your roof is covered on an ACV or RCV basis.

 When Insurers Require ACV vs. Allow RCV